alexandra-valeanu/scrnaseq-preprocessing/README.md

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->

-An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

-You can cite the `nf-core` publication as follows:

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >